Stochastic Robustness Interval for Motion Planning with Signal Temporal Logic: Stochastic Robustness Measure

 A popular method of measuring robustness of belief trajectories in motion planning is based on the notion of chance constraints \cite{blackmore2006probabilistic,luders2010chance,ho2022gaussian}.
 Chance constraints require that the probability of constraint violation (e.g., avoiding obstacles) not exceed some prescribed value.
 Motion planners typically enforce this chance constraint at each time step.

 Such an approach is difficult to extend to STL formulas.
-This is primarily due to temporal operators and their time intervals.
-The time steps at which the chance constraints must hold are not readily apparent.
+This is primarily due to temporal operators and their time intervals, e.g., the probability of violating $\Diamond_I \phi$ only needs to be below a prescribed value at one time step in $I$, but it is not clear at which time step to enforce this.
 Some approaches find success by generating constraints over time windows, and allocating risk of violating the constraints among time steps~\cite{C2TL,farahani2018shrinking}.
-However, these methods are limited to reasoning about discrete-time trajectories.
+However, those methods are limited to reasoning about discrete-time trajectories.
 This is in conflict with the fundamental idea of STL, which is expressing properties over real-valued continuous-time intervals.

-Furthermore, these approaches only provide a \textit{qualitative} (boolean) judgement of a trajectory's satisfaction with respect to a chance constraint.
-In contrast, we seek to define a measure that provides a \textit{quantitative} judgement of a trajectory's satisfaction.
-This is analogous to robustness for deterministic STL that provides a quantitative measure beyond the qualitative Boolean semantics.
-Such a measure can then be extended to reason about partial trajectories, and hence, is advantageous for iterative methods for planning such as sampling-based tree algorithms.